-In terms of decentralization programs, I find that the literature, albeit small, has evolved significantly.
-While theoretical models and studies on national public sector changes predict a crowding-out effect, empirical investigations of targeted relocation programs have identified crowding-in effects, particularly in the services sector.
+In the literature review, I find that studies on public employment reallocation, albeit small, has evolved significantly.
+While theoretical models and studies on national public sector changes predict a crowding-out effect, empirical investigations into targeted relocation programs have identified crowding-in effects, particularly in the services sector.

 The canonical theoretical framework employs two-sector spatial general equilibrium models with monopolistic competition in the private sector.
 The models assume homogenous workers, iceberg trade costs between cities, and divide the private sector into traded and non-traded sectors.
 An influx of public sector workers increases local demand for non-traded and traded goods.
 This raises non-traded prices and employment, but higher costs from increased housing prices can reduce traded sector employment.
-Theory pitches the short-term multiplier effect against long-term general equilibrium effects.

-Two major trends emerge in the empirical literature.
+Empirically, studies measure the multiplier effect - additional private jobs per public job.
+Two major trends emerge in the literature.
 First, findings vary based on the type of public jobs relocated.
 Auricchio et al. (2020) find that artificially increasing the local public sector that provides local public goods is harmful to private employment, while Faggio find that relocating traded public services provided at the national level increases private employment.
 Second, results differ by the geographical level of analysis.
 Studies on national public sector changes between censuses (Faggio and H. Overman 2014; Senftleben-König 2014; Auricchio et al. 2020) find a crowding out of private jobs, especially in the traded sector.
 However, analyses of targeted relocations to specific local labor markets that resemble place-based policies (Jofre-Monseny et al. 2020; Faggio 2019) identify positive multipliers driven by the services sector.
 Key empirical determinants of the multiplier size include the employment-to-population ratio, baseline unemployment rate, size of the public employment shock, and distance between sending and receiving locations.
 The placement of agencies within the receiving locality also matters.
 There is limited evidence of detrimental effects on sending locations post-relocation.

 This study contributes to the expanding body of literature on public employment reallocation by leveraging a quasi-experimental design with ex-ante knowledge of the geographical distribution of relocations and agencies.
 Distinct from prior research, this paper analyzes a policy that utilizes a structural index based on five demographic and economic indicators to determine relocation districts, thus providing a more robust framework for analysis.
 Additionally, sites that were involved in other policy programs, like the Bavarian University Initiative, were not eligible for the relocation policy.
-The focus is on the "Heimatstrategie 2015," a public employment redistribution initiative in Germany to fulfill the country's national goal of equal living and working conditions between urban and rural areas.
-The strategy entailed decentralizing public sector jobs from mainly the state capital of Munich to economically lagging inland regions.
-The average size of the treatment was 1.3% of local employment.
-Some municipalities get relocations that amount to up to 10% of the local employment.
+The focus is on the "Heimatstrategie 2015," an unprecedented public employment redistribution initiative in Germany to equilibrate living and working conditions between urban and rural areas within Bavaria.
+The strategy entailed decentralizing public sector jobs from major metropolitan areas to economically lagging inland regions.
+The average size of the treatment was 1% of local employment.
+Some municipalities get relocating that amount to up to 5% of the local labor market.
 Utilizing a manually constructed, novel dataset, the paper evaluates the impact of these relocations on local labor market outcomes through an analytical approach that integrates long differences estimation and matching.
-This approach is applied to a sample comprising treated municipalities within Bavaria and control municipalities outside Bavaria.
+This approach is applied to a sample comprising treated municipalities within Bavaria and control municipalities outside Bayaria.
 To avoid biasing the estimates with the mechanical impact of the relocation, I deduct the number of jobs relocated per year from yearly employment measures.